Ray Jackson (musician)

-Lindsay Raymond "Ray" Jackson (born 12 December 1948, Wallsend, Northumberland) is an English mandolin and harmonica player.
+Lindsay Raymond "Ray" Jackson (born 12 December 1948, Wallsend, Northumberland) is a retired English singer-songwriter, who played a variety of instruments including the mandolin and harmonica.
 He was a member and also joint lead vocalist (with Alan Hull) of the folk-rock group Lindisfarne from their original formation in 1970 until his departure in 1990.
-The group's drummer Ray Laidlaw shared the same forename, and thus Jackson was generally known in the group as "Jacka".

-After leaving school he studied graphics at Newcastle College of Art and Industrial Design, where he met Laidlaw.
+Early life

-With Lindisfarne
+After leaving school he studied graphics at Newcastle College of Art and Industrial Design, where he met Ray Laidlaw.

-He designed the group's logo and the sleeve of their debut album Nicely Out of Tune.
-Alongside his activities in Lindisfarne, he also played mandolin on Rod Stewart's solo albums Every Picture Tells a Story (1971), Never a Dull Moment (1972), and Smiler (1974).
-His playing can be heard particularly on the songs "Maggie May", "Mandolin Wind" and "Farewell".
-He was not credited by name on the sleeve of Every Picture Tells a Story, only by a reference: "The mandolin was played by the mandolin player in Lindisfarne.
-The name slips my mind."
+Career